gillarkod/panopuppet/README.md

 I had some issues installing python-ldap using the python3 fork on a RHEL6 server Here are some of the issues I had...
  * missing dependencies - yum install python-devel openldap-devel cyrus-sasl-devel
- * GCC not compiling...
+ * GCC not compiling the python-ldap module...
 Follow instructions here... http://bugs.python.org/issue21121

 ### Installation